rubocode/governance/strategy/index.md

 I was selected to the University of Moratuwa after the 1988 GCE(A/L) examination, but the university was closed for almost three years after.

 I left for the USA for my undergraduate studies.
 I had landed in the most developed country in the whole world.
 How did they do it in a couple of hundred years?
 Woudln't it be interesting to find out?
+It will help you to realize that a system of government in the abstract is simply a kind of an operating system.
+I got my degree in Computer Engineering and Philosophy and took a course on the French Revolution while there.